 Context

-The AAT is an independent statutory body set up to review administrative decisions made by certain Commonwealth agencies.
-Under the CSRC Act and the AAT Act, a person who is aggrieved by an objection decision made by the Registrar may apply to the AAT for a review of the decision.
+The ART is an independent statutory body set up to review administrative decisions made by certain Commonwealth agencies.
+The CSRC Act and the ARTAct allow a person to seek review of objection decisions made by the Registrar.

 Act references